jdd-hub/quandal_api/README.md

 2. get_markets():

 The purpose of this function is to iterate through rows in a DataFrame containing the stock codes and descriptive name.
 The DataFrame in question pd_markets is built off, of a data dictionary that is built of two lists: codes and names.
 The stock code has an additional piece of code attached to it, required by the API "EOD".
 Each of the individual payload request (DataFrames) is appended to a list called pd_stocks.
-Finally, the list of stock DataFfames is Concatenated into one and saved to a CSV file.
+Finally, the list of stock DataFrames is Concatenated into one and saved to a CSV file.